RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

 .. note::

-    After the migration the data previously available in OTRS will be available in OTOBO 10.
+    After the migration the data previously available in OTRS will be available in OTOBO.
     We do not modify any data of the OTRS installation during the migration.

-Overview over the Supported Migration Szenarios
+Overview over the Supported Migration Scenarios
 ------------------------------------------------

 With the OTOBO Migration Interface it is possible to employ the following migration strategies: